Welcome to Owasco Lake

 The Inspection and Protection Division works to help prevent the spread of invasive species throughout the Finger Lakes.
 Signs provided by the Finger Lakes Institute were placed at boat launches throughout Owasco Lake to raise awareness of the Clean, Drain, and Dry protocol for boaters.
 These signs will help enforce watercraft inspections and help protect the Finger Lakes.

 The primary goal of this project is to engage the public in tributary protection and education.
-Signs will identify stream-road crossings and provide a link to information about each stream.
+Signs identify stream-road crossings and provide a link to information about each stream.
 Currently, signs are located in the towns of Owasco, Fleming, and Niles; expansion of the program is on the horizon.

 by Walt Aikman, PhD